-When my husband and I started to expand our family we knew it could result in some unintentional difficulties.
+When my husband and I started to expand our family, we knew it could result in some unintentional difficulties.
 We knew what type of family we did not want to be, but there wasn’t a clear articulation of what we did want.
-OKRs gave us a path.
+Objectives and Key Results (OKRs) gave us a path.
 We set about applying them to figure out what our real family values were; and as importantly, what actions would help us model them.

 As it turns out, you can’t take sharing values with your partner for granted!
 Thankfully, we found that the list of common values we shared was longer than the differences.
 After many conversations at the dinner table, we were finally able to verbalize that knowledge, fairness, and empathy for all beings were our top values.
 That made it much easier to focus on strengthening the things that could make us closer as a family.